 The process and requirements for one tribe may be entirely different from another.

-For example, the Walker River Paiute tribe require at least one-half blood quantum.
-The Navajo only ask for one-forth (we'll discuss blood quantum more next).
+For example, the Walker River Paiute tribe requires at least one-half blood quantum.
+The Navajo only ask for one-forth (learn more about blood quantum definition).

 This absence of a standardized process serves to complicate matters.

 It’s essential to work out your personal requirements for your particular tribe.
 What worked for a friend may not work for you.
 Making mistakes along the way is a sure-fire means of prolonging the process.

 As an aside, depending on your personal situation, you may be eligible to apply to multiple tribes.
 At that point, a decision must be made as to the right one for you.